-- Internal Inspection - External Inspection
+- Internal inspection - External inspection

 During the pre-trip inspection, you must show that the vehicle is safe to drive.
-You may have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
+You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
 You will NOT have to crawl under the hood or under the vehicle.
+Each pre-trip inspections test is a time-limited test.
+The maximum time allowed to complete the test is thirty minutes.

-11.1 All Vehicles
+11.1 - All Vehicles